 Teapigs everyday brew tea bags: £3.99 for 15, Ocado

 Teapigs was the first brand to receive the world’s first plastic-free trust mark, created by the campaign group A Plastic Planet in May 2018.
 These biodegradable bags are made from cornstarch, while the paper tags use vegetable inks and are, you'll be glad to read, non-toxic.
 Don’t be dismayed when you open your box, as even the clear “plastic” inner bag (made from natureflex) is compostable.
 The bags can go in your home food recycling bin for compost, which may feel strange, but they will compost.

 The verdict: Plastic free tea bags

-We love the flavour and eco-packaging of Abel & Cole's indubitably excellent organic earl grey tea, which is our winner.
-While Clipper's every day tea ticks many boxes, as does Brew Tea with its approach to making recycling and saving the planet fun.
+We think Clipper's every day tea ticks many boxes and is the best choice for an every day tea thanks for its affordable price.
+While Brew Tea is great for a weekend brew, and we love its approach to making recycling and saving the planet fun.
 We also like We Are Tea for removing the label and string.